gvwilson/thirdbit/src/fiction/still-book/index.md

 that the ends of the scarf lifted up like the wings of a gaudy bird.

 "How about being a little more careful?"
 Attic demanded angrily.
-"It's getting icy---you could slip and really hurt someone."
+"It's getting icy—you could slip and really hurt someone."

 Crest-of-the-Wave just spun around again, then fished three dark twists of licorice out of his pocket and held them up triumphantly.